Home Care Assistance Perth

 First letter – confirmation from ACAT that you have been approved for a Home Care Package

 Second letter – informing you, you’re near the top of the National queue.
 At this point it’s a good idea to:

-- Complete an Income Assessment with DHS Call us and we can mail the form to you.
+- Complete the Department of Human Services Income Assessment form.
+Call us and we can mail the form to you.

-- Compare Approved Service Provider While waiting for your Home Care Package speak to a few service providers and choose the one that best meets your needs.
+- Compare Approved Service Providers.
+While waiting for your Home Care Package speak to a few service providers and choose the one that best meets your needs.

 Final letter – confirmation from My Aged Care that you have been assigned a Home Care Package